 Pomona College provides $5000 per student for the Yellow Ribbon scholarship which is matched 100% by the Veterans’ Administration.

 Student Application Policy/Procedures for the Yellow Ribbon Program:

 - Students should determine eligibility for the Yellow Ribbon Program on the U.S. Department of Veterans Affairs, Yellow Ribbon Program Information website.

-- Eligible students, after receiving an offer admission from Pomona College, should fill out the Request for Participation in the Yellow Ribbon Program form [pdf] and, if available, attach their Certificate of Eligibility.
+- Eligible students, after receiving an offer admission from Pomona College, should submit their Certificate of Eligibility.
 Pomona processes the Request for Participation forms on a first-come, first-served basis.
 Students may scan and e-mail, or fax this form to the Financial Aid Office.